Coordinating Decisions via Quantum Telepathy: Introduction

-Now, we emphasize Bell inequality violation \emph{is irrefutable proof of a quantum advantage}.
-It does not require any complexity-theoretic assumptions such as $\mathrm{BQP} \neq \mathrm{BPP}$ and is actually a straightforward mathematical argument.
-In fact, Bell inequality violation is so convincing that it can be used to prove quantum advantage in other settings, such as shallow quantum circuits~\cite{bravyi2018quantum}.
-Furthermore, to achieve quantum advantage we do not necessarily need complicated schemes such as fault-tolerant quantum computing.
-For example, the CHSH inequality~\cite{clauser1969proposed} only requires two qubits and a single-qubit rotation prior to measurement.
-Indeed, the number of qubits and fidelities necessary to violate the inequality have already been achieved half a century ago~\cite{freedman1972experimental,fry1976experimental,aspect1981experimental,aspect1982experimental}.
+Now, we emphasize Bell inequality violation \emph{is irrefutable proof of a quantum advantage}.\footnote{Quantum advantage means achieving a task with quantum resources that is difficult or even impossible to achieve with classical resources.
+For most of this paper, we will use this term to refer to a particular type of quantum advantage for TC problems.
+An explicit definition is given in~\Cref{sec:nonlocal_games}. } It does not require complexity-theoretic assumptions such as $\mathrm{BQP} \neq \mathrm{BPP}$ and is actually a straightforward mathematical argument.
+In fact, Bell inequality violation is so convincing that it can be used to prove a quantum advantage in other settings, such as shallow quantum circuits~\cite{bravyi2018quantum}.
+Furthermore, to achieve a quantum advantage in a TC problem using real hardware, we do not necessarily need fault-tolerant quantum computing.
+For example, violating the CHSH inequality~\cite{clauser1969proposed} only requires two physical qubits, along with single-qubit gates and measurements.
+Indeed, the hardware and fidelities necessary to violate the inequality have already been achieved half a century ago~\cite{freedman1972experimental,fry1976experimental,aspect1981experimental,aspect1982experimental}.
 Even for Bell inequalities that require high-dimensional quantum systems to achieve the maximum violation, it is sufficient to find (if it exists) a low-dimensional scheme that also violates the inequality, just not maximally, to attain a quantum advantage.
+Due to this potential of Bell inequality violation to have real-world applications, we attempt to introduce a term for Bell inequality violation that describes an operational concept, akin to ``quantum computing'' or ``quantum communication.''
+We will use the term \textbf{quantum telepathy}.\footnote{There is a related term that already exists in the literature, \textbf{pseudo-telepathy}~\cite{brassard2005quantum}.
+This is a special case of quantum telepathy where the parties can attain the algebraically largest possible value of the Bell expression with a quantum strategy, for example in the GHZ game or the magic square game. }